Thirumandhamkunnu Temple Darshan 2025: Booking & Prices

 Mangalya Pooja (Marriage Blessings)

-The Mangalya Pooja is a unique pooja performed at Thirumandhamkunnu Temple to seek blessings for a blissful and pacified married life.
-This pooja is performed on Fridays, Sundays, and Tuesdays, which are considered auspicious days for this ritual.
+The Mangalya Pooja is the only pooja offered at Thirumandhamkunnu Temple to seek the grace for a happy and peaceful married life.
+People perform this pooja on Fridays, Sundays, and Tuesdays, are specifically observed as holy days for the observance of this pooja.
 The Mangalya Pooja cost varies as follows:

 • First Year: Rs.
 600